falconsmilie/phospy/README.md

   - `KinasePredictionResult`
   - `KinaseWorkflowResult`

-The examples below use only those supported root imports.
+The examples below use only those imports.
 Lower-level submodule imports may still exist for internal use and testing, but they are not part of the stable public API unless documented here.

 ## Quick Start